TorchAuth/vite-plugin-wrangler-spa/README.md

 Due to the way Hono declares it's own JSX types, situations can occur where they collide with the React types.
 If the 2 code bases don't touch directly, this works fine.
-However, utilizing something such as Hono's `hc` client will cause references between the two to be made, which will cause `tsc` to fail with errors.
+However, utilizing something such as Hono's `hc` client will cause references between the two to be made, which will cause `tsc` to fail with errors when building.

+To avoid this, either use some other mechanism(axios, etc) for contacting the Functions API, or don't use `tsc` for type-checking.

 Right now, I don't know of a way to avoid this.